In China's smartphone boom, market share trumps margins

 IDC forecasts that annual smartphone shipments in China, already an $80 billion market, will rise in value to $120 billion by 2017.
 That's 460 million handsets in need of chips, filters and other components.

-A new wave of Asian smartphone makers has emerged to help meet this demand for low-end handsets; companies such as Lenovo Group Ltd, ZTE Corp and Xiaomi Tech - the rising star of cheap, made-in-China smartphones.
+A new wave of Asian smartphone makers has emerged to help meet this demand for low-end handsets; companies such as Lenovo Group Ltd (0992.HK), ZTE Corp 000063.SZ and Xiaomi Tech - the rising star of cheap, made-in-China smartphones.

 "We end up selling more lower-end components into China, which tend in general to be a little lower-margin," said Rick Bergman, chief executive of Synaptics, a San Jose, California-based supplier of touchscreen chips.